-Bottom Line: Pumpkin seeds are a rich source of magnesium.
-Healthy magnesium levels are important for your blood pressure, heart health, bone health and blood sugar levels.
+Summary Pumpkin seeds are rich in magnesium.
+Healthy magnesium levels are important for your blood pressure, blood sugar levels, as well as heart and bone health.

-A study involving 35 postmenopausal women found that pumpkin seed oil supplements reduced diastolic blood pressure by 7% and increased the "good" HDL cholesterol by 16% over a 12-week period (25).
+A 12-week study in 35 postmenopausal women found that pumpkin seed oil supplements reduced diastolic blood pressure (the bottom number of a reading) by 7% and increased "good" HDL cholesterol levels by 16% (25).

-Nitric oxide helps expand blood vessels, improving blood flow and reducing the risk of plaque growth in the arteries.
+Nitric oxide helps expand blood vessels, improving blood flow and reducing the risk of plaque growth in your arteries.

 This is especially important for people with diabetes, who may struggle to control their blood sugar levels.

-Several studies have found that supplementing the diet with pumpkin juice or seed powder reduced blood sugar levels in people with type 2 diabetes (28).
+Several studies have found that supplementing with pumpkin juice or seed powder reduced blood sugar levels in people with type 2 diabetes (28).

 The high magnesium content of pumpkin seeds may be responsible for its positive effect on diabetes.

-An observational study involving over 127,000 men and women found that diets rich in magnesium were associated with a 33% lower risk of type 2 diabetes in men and a 34% lower risk in women (29).
+An observational study in over 127,000 people found that diets rich in magnesium were associated with a 33% lower risk of type 2 diabetes in men and a 34% lower risk in women (29).

-More research is needed to confirm this beneficial effect on blood sugar levels.
+More research is needed to confirm these beneficial effects of pumpkin seeds on blood sugar levels.

-Bottom Line: Pumpkin seeds may help reduce blood sugar levels for people with type 2 diabetes.
+Summary Pumpkin seeds may help reduce blood sugar levels in people with type 2 diabetes.
 However, more research is needed.

 A diet high in fiber can promote good digestive health.

-Bottom Line: Whole pumpkin seeds are an excellent source of fiber.
+Summary Whole pumpkin seeds are a good source of fiber.
 Diets high in fiber are associated with many health benefits, including a reduced risk of heart disease, diabetes and obesity.

-Since pumpkin seeds are a rich source of zinc, they may help improve sperm quality.
+Since pumpkin seeds are a rich source of zinc, they may improve sperm quality.

-Evidence from one study in mice suggests they may also help protect human sperm from damage caused by chemotherapy and autoimmune diseases (32).
+Evidence from one study in mice suggests they may also protect human sperm from damage caused by chemotherapy and autoimmune diseases (33).

 Pumpkin seeds are also high in antioxidants and other nutrients that can contribute to healthy testosterone levels and improve overall health.